Summary of The Minoan Civilization

 - Outcome: Development of a sophisticated Bronze Age civilization known for its advanced art, architecture, and maritime trade.

-Who's Who in Summary of The Minoan Civilization
+Famous Figures in the The Minoan Civilization

 -